b3n-byte/CS/documentation/ListMethods.md

 min(),max() and sum() do what is obvious to a list of numbers, use min(list)

-print(list[0:3]) --- slices the list and returns values 1, 2, 3 corresponding to 0, 1 and 2
+print(list[0:3]) --- slices the list and returns values 1, 2, 3 corresponding to 0, 1 and 2, missing out the first or second nymber tells python either do it from start or to end of list